rajeshphy/SKMU/_posts/Sem-II-2025/2025-11-04-Molecular-Spectra.md

 **Electronic spectra** involve transitions of electrons between molecular electronic states, usually accompanied by simultaneous vibrational and rotational transitions.
 This leads to the formation of complex band structures known as *vibronic* and *rovibronic* spectra.
 Electronic transitions reveal deeper details of molecular potential energy curves and dissociation energies.

-Understanding rotational, vibrational, and electronic spectra is fundamental in physics and chemistry because these spectra provide real-time molecular fingerprints.
-They reveal physical constants, structural properties, bonding strength, thermodynamic parameters, and even the dynamics of chemical reactions.
-This makes molecular spectroscopy invaluable not only for academic research but also in astrophysics, atmospheric science, plasma diagnostics, material characterization, and environmental monitoring.

 *Potential energy curve of a diatomic molecule showing rotational, vibrational, and electronic energy levels.*